Veterans First Program

 Student's class schedule and anticipated days and hours of availability of the current term (an/or future term if pre registered) must be submitted with the application.

-Completed application, resume, and schedule must be submitted to the Building 1310 Front Desk Receptionist or directly to Todd Steffan, Veterans Coordinator, Rm.
-1314.
+Completed application, resume, and schedule must be submitted to the Building 1310 Front Desk or to the attention of the Veterans Program Supervisor.